 What is the minimum wage in Australia?

 When the minimum wage was first introduced, it was hailed as a revolutionary idea, giving Australian workers a set rate of pay that met the cost of living in 1907.
-Now, more than a century later, today’s minimum wage is sitting at $24.10 per hour or $30.13 per hour for employees employed on a casual basis.
+Now, more than a century later, today’s minimum wage is sitting at $26.44 per hour.

 So, what is the National Minimum wage, who decides what it should be, and how often does it increase?
 Here, our experts answer these questions and explain the ins and outs of the mandatory minimum wage in Australia.
 Let’s get into it.